Maria E. Andrade

 Ms. Andrade volunteers her time to develop and mentor attorneys to handle immigration matters on a pro bono basis and creating a comprehensive community response to immigration raids in Idaho.

-When not working, Ms. Andrade is often riding around town on her bike, tending to young seedlings in the greenhouse, packing for adventures south of the border and making lists of things to do on Monday.
+When not working, Ms. Andrade is often riding around town on her bike, walking her dog, tending to young seedlings in the greenhouse, packing for adventures south of the border and making lists of things to do on Monday.